 BEST VPN FOR Grand Prix:ExpressVPN is our #1 Choice.
 A super fast and reliable choice that unblocks most major streaming services.
 Best-in-class security and privacy.
 Try it risk-free with the 30-day money back guarantee.

-How to watch the Chinese Grand Prix on official channels
+How to watch the Canadian Grand Prix on official channels

-You can live stream the 2019 Chinese Grand Prix practice, qualifiers, and main event through a number of legal sources.
-Free options include Globoplay in Brazil and ESPN in the USA via an over-the-top internet TV service free trial.
+You can live stream the 2019 Canada GP practice, qualifiers, and main event through a number of legal sources.
+Free options include Kayo Sports in Australia and ESPN in the USA via over-the-top internet TV service free trials.

 In the USA, ESPN has broadcasting rights for the full 2019 F1 Grand Prix season on various ESPN cable channels.
 You can use the WatchESPN app to stream the races, but you’ll need a cable subscription to log in.

-Alternatively, you can watch the Chinese Grand Prix on ESPN for free by signing up for a free trial of one of the following over-the-top internet TV services that carry ESPN:
+Alternatively, you can watch the Canada GP on ESPN for free by signing up for a free trial of one of the following over-the-top internet TV services that carry ESPN:

 - Sling TV: “Sling Blue” package, 7-day free trial